Opposition reports at least 161 deaths in fighting across the country Monday

 Three Iranian prisoners were killed in the Damascus suburbs during heavy shelling Monday, according to the LCC.
 The opposition network did not provide additional details.

 State media reported over the weekend that “armed terrorists” had attacked and kidnapped 48 Iranian Shiite pilgrims on a bus near the capital.

-Roughly 17,000 people have been killed since the Syrian conflict first flared in March 2011, when government forces began cracking down on protesters, Ban said last month.
-The opposition put the toll at more than 20,000.
+Roughly 17,000 people have been killed since the Syrian conflict began, U.N.
+Secretary-General Ban said last month.
+The opposition has put the toll at more than 20,000.

 CNN’s Jomana Karadsheh, Mohammed Jamjoom, Salma Abdelaziz, Barbara Starr, Ashley Fantz and Elise Labott contributed to this report.